Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Lung Cancer

-About 13% of lung cancer cases are classified as small cell lung cancers, for which the main treatment is chemotherapy.
-Non-small cell lung cancer patients who are diagnosed in earlier stages are typically treated with surgery, while 63% of stage 3 non-small cell lung cancer patients undergo chemotherapy and/or radiation.
+Small cell lung cancers make up about 13% of lung cancer cases.
+The main treatment for these is chemotherapy.
+Early-stage non-small cell lung cancer patients usually have surgery.
+Meanwhile, 63% of stage 3 non-small cell lung cancer patients receive chemotherapy and/or radiation.

 Overall, the five-year survival rate for all lung cancers is 19%.
 The five-year survival rate is 6% for small cell lung cancer and 23% for non-small cell lung cancer.
 However, this is due in large part to the fact that only about one in five lung cancer cases are diagnosed in stage 1 of the disease.
 Of those cases, the five-year survival rate is a much more optimistic 57%.